 It can be helpful to list your keywords and any alternative or related keywords or phrases that may be helpful to your search.
 You may want to return to those reference sources you used for finding background information on your topic to see what terms and phrases were used.
 You may also try searching in a thesaurus for some synonyms, and you may even come back to this step later in the research process once you have completed some initial searches and discovered some helpful new alternative terms.
 Some databases will also list "related terms," which can be helpful for modifying your search.
 On the other hand, some keywords are unique, and have no other terms that could be used in their place.

+Main Concept/ Alternative/ Alternative/ Alternative/

+Keyword Related Related Related

-Main Concept/ Keyword Alternative/Related Alternative/Related Alternative/Related divorce separation split up parental conflict student's GPA grade point average academic performance academic achievement high school school secondary school
+divorce separation split up parental conflict

+student's GPA grade point academic academic

+average performance achievement

+high school school secondary school